NGDEC03/visitor-management-system/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support, email [your-email@example.com] or open an issue in the repository.
+For support, email [ngdec03@gmail.com] or open an issue in the repository.

-## Acknowledgments

-- Next.js team for the amazing framework
-- Prisma team for the excellent ORM
-- All contributors who have helped improve this project